 What is Bitcoin?

 The hype surrounding Bitcoin has been considerable.
 However, what is it?
 Put simply; Bitcoin is an exclusively digital currency created by the mysterious, anonymous person(s) known as Satoshi Nakamoto.
-It was originally proposed in 2008 as an e-payments system, one which would be based on mathematical proof.
+It was originally proposed in 2008 as an e-payments system, one which would be based on mathematical proof (arguablely it has now become a mainstream form of payment).

 The big idea was to produce a means of exchange that would be entirely independent of a central authority like a bank, which could be transferred electronically securely and verifiably.